The Attention Economy

 The Slop Cannon

 2.3 exabytes of AI-generated content per day burying signal in noise at civilizational scale.
 The content exists not because anyone wanted it but because the systems generating it were never given a reason to stop.
-The Flood is not a failure of technology — it is technology's greatest success, producing more than humanity could consume in a thousand lifetimes.
+The Flood is not a failure of technology — it is technology's greatest success, producing more than humanity could consume in a thousand lifetimes, every single day.

 The rich experience reality without interruption.
 The poor sell their attention to survive.
 Top-tier neural interfaces filter the Content Flood before it reaches conscious awareness.
 Basic-tier residents receive 847,000 pieces of content per day and 4.2 mandatory hours of advertising.
-Cognitive quiet is a luxury good.
+Silence has a price, and most people cannot afford it.

 Cognitive Sovereignty

-The right to direct your own attention has become the defining civil rights issue of the Sprawl.
-When 14 million people work under forced-focus contracts and 200 million more receive the Content Flood raw, the question of who owns your consciousness is no longer philosophical — it is economic, political, and deeply personal.
+The right to direct your own attention is the defining civil rights issue of the age.
+When 14 million people work under forced-focus contracts and hundreds of millions more receive the Content Flood raw, the question of who owns your consciousness is no longer philosophical.
+The Surveillance Commons movement says the answer should be "you."
+The economy disagrees.

 If your attention is for sale, who owns your mind?